treeverse/lakeFS/CODE_OF_CONDUCT.md

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
-* Focusing on what is best for the community
+* Focusing on what is best for the community and yourself
 * Showing empathy towards other community members

 Examples of unacceptable behavior by participants include:

 * Using sexualized language or imagery and unwelcome sexual attention or advances
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic